ygor-sena/42cursus-miniRT/README.md

 ⚙️ How to configure a `.rt` file to render an image
 ----------------------------------------------------

 Every line will have an `<id>`, an `<object_type>` and one or more corresponding `<parameters>` to the given object type, in this order.
-The following table sums up how to build and render images and provides usage examples.
+The following table sums up how to build and render images and it also provides usage examples.

 |ID|Object type|Parameter (arguments)|Usage example|
 |:--|:--|:--|:--|